janscience/ESensors/docs/userguide.md

 ## Managing multiple sensors

 The [ESensors class](classes.md#esensors) manages a single or multiple [ESensor](classes.md#esensor).
-It provides infrastructure to read them in parallel, to write readings to the Serial port or into csv files.
+It provides infrastructure to read them in parallel, to write readings to the Serial port or other streams or into csv files.

 For this, an instance of the [ESensors class](classes.md#esensors) needs to be passed to the individual sensors.
 Alternatively, they can be